apache/cordova-docs/docs/en/1.1.0/phonegap/contacts/Contact/contact.md

 iOS Quirks
 ----------
 - __displayName:__ This property is not supported by iOS and will be returned as `null` unless there is no ContactName specified.
-If there is no ContactName, then composite name, __nickame__ or "" is returned for __displayName__, respectively.
+If there is no ContactName, then composite name, __nickname__ or "" is returned for __displayName__, respectively.
 - __birthday:__ For input, this property must be provided as a JavaScript Date object.
 It is returned as a JavaScript Date object.
 - __photos:__ Returned Photo is stored in the application's temporary directory and a File URL to photo is returned.
 Contents of temporary folder is deleted when application exits.
 - __categories:__  This property is not currently supported and will always be returned as `null`.